andrewcooke/choochoo/docs/data-model.md

 ## Introduction

 Choochoo is all about the data.
-In particular - getting statistics that you can analyse and use to improve performance.
+In particular - getting statistics that you can analyze and use to improve performance.
 The data model is a key part of this.
 We need a model that is flexible enough to capture anything that might be important, simple enough that analysis doesn't have many special cases, and reliable enough to avoid errors.